DaveGee/bytes.geretti.me/clsn0lvz6000309jv1fpq0oie.md

 * We plan as if improvements were terribly inconvenient and expensive.
 Planning is important.
 However, the planning scope and schedule are not the same as when you build a bridge.
 Planning itself should be iterative and continuous.
     It’s very hard to build Bridge 2.0.
 It’s very easy to build Feature 2.0 since the tooling (CI, CD, testing, and processes) is part of Feature. (you usually don’t keep the crate and workers around Bride 1.0 more than necessary.
 You dismantle them)

-* [The cost of maintenance is never accounted for](https://cutlefish.substack.com/p/tbm-234-maintenance-ktlo-and-bau). *“Which team is almost done with their feature so we can give them another one?”*

 ---